-When the report is not correct at this point this is often because the font used by Word is not the original font used when the report was designed, causing the lines of text to wrap or not wrap.
+When the report is not correct at this point this is often because the font Word is using is not the original font used when the report was designed, causing the lines of text to wrap or not wrap.
 To fix this, select a larger or smaller paper size, or set a custom paper size by adjusting the width and height until the text wraps correctly and the report breaks on the correct pages.
-In our case, we had to increase the A3 paper width from 16.59 inches to 21 inches.
+In our case, we had to increase the A3 paper width from 16.59 inches to 20 inches.

 Creating the Conversion Profile

-Once the layout has been determined in Word, you have all of the information needed to create a custom conversion profile that you can use to convert your text reports.
+Once the layout has been determined in Word, you have all of the information you need to create a custom conversion profile that you can use for converting the landscape text files.

 In conversion profiles, Word paper sizes and margins are set in points, with 1 inch being equal to 72 points.
 These settings in the conversion profile would be as follows: